LazyCodex

 remove-ai-slops

-remove-ai-slops removes AI-generated code smells (slop) from branch changes or an explicit file list while strictly preserving behavior.
-The core safety invariant: behavior is locked by green regression tests before a single line is removed.
-A checklist is not safety; a passing test is.
+remove-ai-slops removes AI-generated code smells from branch changes or an explicit file list while strictly preserving behavior.
+Its core safety invariant is simple: before deleting a line, lock current behavior with passing regression tests.
+A checklist is not the safety net.
+Passing tests are.

 Scope

-• Default: the branch diff versus merge-base main — no arguments needed.
+• Default: branch diff against merge-base main; no arguments needed.

 Deleted, binary, generated, and vendored files are filtered out.